Towards Trustworthy Legal AI through LLM Agents and Formal Reasoning: Discussion and Limitations

-Our results highlight the advantages of integrating formal logic with LLMs in legal AI.
-By decomposing the reasoning process into interpretable components, we offer a transparent legal pipeline that mirrors how human judges and lawyers reason through statutes.
+\paragraph{Error Analysis.} We observe that the performance for general provisions is consistently lower than that for specific provisions.
+General articles regulate contextual and offender-related factors, such as intent, participation mode, mitigating or aggravating circumstances, rather than explicit criminal acts.
+These elements are often implicitly expressed in case narratives, making them harder to extract and align reliably than act-centered specific statutes.
+Due to the inclusion of statute reverse verification, our framework adopts a conservative prediction strategy, favoring legally well-supported statutes while filtering uncertain ones.
+This trade-off is intentional and appropriate for high-stakes legal settings, where avoiding incorrect statute application is more critical than exhaustively enumerating all potentially relevant provisions.

-\paragraph{Limitations:} Despite its promising results, our framework still faces three main challenges.
+\paragraph{Limitations.} Despite its promising results, our framework still faces three main challenges.
 First, its formalization quality is constrained by the accuracy of LLM outputs, so errors in identifying actors or conditions can propagate throughout the reasoning pipeline.
 Second, our current evaluation is limited to statutory rules, leaving the extension to case law, open-textured norms, and evolving jurisprudence as future work.
 Third, the system assumes deterministic rule parsing, which prevents it from fully capturing legal provisions that deliberately incorporate normative ambiguity.

-\paragraph{Future Work:} Future research can extend our framework in several important directions.
-We envision building interactive legal agents capable of engaging in dialogue to clarify ambiguous case inputs, elicit missing information, or explain their outputs to human users.
-Besides, we plan to incorporate case-based reasoning and analogical inference to support legal systems where judicial precedents play a central role—enabling our framework to address common law reasoning and dynamically evolving jurisprudence.
+In addition, the framework introduces moderate computational overhead due to its multi-stage LLM-based reasoning process.
+As summarized in Table~\ref{tab:cost_analysis}, on average, a single case requires multiple LLM calls and over one minute of end-to-end runtime.
+Nevertheless, this cost is acceptable given the level of interpretability and formally verified reasoning achieved.